Alan Hagman Memorial Grant

 The National Press Photographers Foundation Inc., a 501(c)(3) non-profit organization, is charged with advancing photojournalism through education and awarding scholarships and fellowships to deserving individuals who have demonstrated ability or promise in the field of visual journalism.

-Alan rose to the position of Deputy Director of Photography and was widely respected by his colleagues across the photojournalism world.
-He was an early adaptor of technology and digital journalism and a leader in the transition for the LA times from print to digital formats and the development of the online formats.
-Alan was dedicated to the highest standards of photojournalism and the impact of photography to convey the importance of events around the world.
-He was always dedicated to freedom of the press and helped support and protect journalists abroad reporting stories from countries where news was often suppressed.
+Alan Hagman was committed to the highest standards of photojournalism and the impact of photography to convey the importance of events around the world.
+He supported freedom of the press and helped protect journalists reporting stories from countries where news was suppressed.

 List of donors: